Wondering what to expect after a thoracic spinal cord injury?

-Patients with lower thoracic spinal cord injuries generally have partial trunk control and are able to sit upright independently.
+Individuals with lower-level thoracic spinal cord injuries generally have enough trunk control that they can sit upright and perform transfers independently.

-Despite having lower body paralysis, many thoracic spinal cord injury patients live normal lives and active lives.
+Despite having lower body weakness or paralysis, many individuals with thoracic spinal cord injuries live functional, active lives by learning to adapt.

-In the following sections, we’ll go over management interventions that can help you recover after a thoracic spine injury.
+In the following sections, we’ll go over management interventions that can help you recover after a thoracic SCI.

 For example, setting up ramps or support bars throughout the house can make it much easier to be independent, especially in a wheelchair.

-If you have a weak core, a reacher can help you pick items up without straining or falling over.
+Additionally, those with affected trunk stability following a thoracic SCI may benefit from using a reacher to pick items up without straining or falling over.